Robert Menzies: Federal politics

 In August 1934, Menzies resigned from state parliament to contest the federal Division of Kooyong in the upcoming general election for the United Australia Party (UAP), which was the result of a merger during his tenure as a state parliamentarian of the Nationalists, Labor dissidents and the Australian Party.

 The previous member, John Latham, had given up the seat in order to prepare for appointment as Chief Justice of Australia.
 Kooyong was a safely conservative seat based on Kew, and Menzies won easily.
 He was immediately appointed Attorney-General of Australia and Minister for Industry in the government of Joseph Lyons.

 In late 1934 and early 1935 Menzies, then attorney-general, unsuccessfully prosecuted the government's highly controversial case for the attempted exclusion from Australia of Egon Kisch, a Czech Jewish communist.
 The initial prohibition on Kisch's entry to Australia, however, had not been imposed by Menzies but by the Country Party minister for the interior, Thomas Paterson.
 In 1937 Menzies was appointed a Privy Counsellor.

 Menzies had extended discussions with British experts on Germany in 1935, but could not make up his mind whether Adolf Hitler was a "real German patriot" or a "mad swash-buckler".
 He condemned Nazi antisemitism, writing to the organisers of an anti-Nazi protest at the Melbourne Town Hall in 1933 that "I hope that I may be associated with the protest of the meeting tonight against the barbaric and medieval persecution to which their fellow Jews in Europe are apparently being subjected".
 In July 1939, Menzies, by then prime minister, declared in a speech that "history will label Hitler as one of the great men of the century".

+As Attorney-General, Menzies envisaged an overarching, Federal organisation, an Australian Academy of Art like the British Royal Academy of Arts (founded in 1768), promoting art that would be "understood by" the ordinary Australian; in an article in The Argus of 3 May 1937 headed "Does Not Like the "cross-eyed drawing" of Modern Art," he rejected objections that this might be de facto censorship of "those whose conception of art is not his."
+On 19 June 1937, with ten state delegates, Menzies formed the Australian Academy of Art, and was its inaugural chair.
+Its remit was to advise government on art as "a body which will be recognised as a standard reference on art," and to support annual national salons, of which eight were held 1938–1946.
+It sought a Royal charter, like Canada's academy (est. 1880), but unsuccessfully due to opposition by the Contemporary Art Society and other modernist groups, so was disbanded after its last annual exhibition, although its influence remained.